Parsona (SONA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Parsona Historical Price

-According to the latest data gathered on Parsona live price page, the current price of Parsona is 0.000581USD.
+According to the latest data gathered on Parsona live price page, the current price of Parsona is 0USD.
 The circulating supply of Parsona(SONA) is

 - 24-hour0.00%$ 0$ 0$ 0